AnonCatalyst/Ominis-OSINT/README.md

 > **UP-COMMING**
 - `Refinement update.
 Paused`
 - `username search (AliaStorm) which is used at the end, is planned to receive a rebuild.`
+- `new optional feature that introduces back SerpApi`

 **Information Obtained**
     Discover online mentions of a query or username.